 Should you get a receipt for rent payments?

 If you pay in cash, yes, your landlord must give a receipt.
 Other methods of payment do not require a receipt.
 However, if you ask in writing for a statement of rent payments, the landlord must provide you with it.

-The bond is money that acts a security for the landlord that will be used to pay for any damages or unpaid rent.
+The bond is money that acts as a security for the landlord that will be used to pay for any damages or unpaid rent.
 Whether you are a tenant or a flatmate, you have to pay a bond.

 The worth of the bond can be anything up to four weeks’ worth of rent.
-The bond is not held by the landlord but by the Tenancy Services of the Ministry of the Business, Innovation and and Employment (MBIE).
+The bond is not held by the landlord but by the Tenancy Services of the Ministry of the Business, Innovation and Employment (MBIE).
 This means the landlord must pay the bond to Tenancy Services within 23 working days of receiving it.
 Otherwise, if agreed with the landlord, you can pay the bond directly to MBIE.
 However you pay the bond, both you and the landlord must sign a bond lodgement form online or send the form and money by post.
 MBIE will then issue an acknowledgement to both you and the landlord.
-Keep this acknowledgment to get the bond back more easily.
+Keep this acknowledgement to get the bond back more easily.

 What if the landlord does not send the bond payment to Tenancy Services?

 If Tenancy Services doesn’t receive the bond within 23 working days, the landlord can be ordered to pay damages to the tenant.
 The tenant should contact Tenancy Services for this matter.